JulioCandela1993/BDRP_DistributedGraphs/1.Hadoop/README.md

 sudo nano $HADOOP_HOME/etc/hadoop/core-site.xml
 ```

-* Replace the empty configuration with: The first property modifies the temporal folder for Map Reduce operations and the second property assigns an URL to the datanode.
-We are going to connect to this URL when we want to write/read to our HDFS from an external environment like Java, Python and others.
+* Replace the empty configuration: The first property modifies the temporal folder for Map Reduce operations and the second property assigns an URL to the datanode.
+We are going to connect to this URL when we want to write/read to our HDFS from an external environment like Java, Python and others:

 ```dos
 <configuration>